daos-stack/daos/docs/user/multi-user-dfuse.md

 ## Recommended use-case

-Persistent multi user dfuse instances make sense on login nodes to allow permanent access to DAOS for multiple users without the overhead of spinning up per-user instances on login.
+Persistent multi user dfuse instances make sense on login nodes to allow permanent access to DAOS for multiple users without the overhead of spinning up per-user instances of dfuse on login.
 It allows better use of kernel resources, is easier to administer and more flexibile than per-user dfuse processes.

 To set this up it is assumed that the system admins will create a dedicated unix account for this and configure systemd on login/compile nodes to start dfuse as part of the boot sequence for the